learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

 ```

 If we look up `url1` in the result, `map`, we should get 339, which is the
-number of times the word "the" appears on [the Java Wikipedia page](https://en.wikipedia.org/wiki/Java_(programming_language))
+number of times the word "the" appears on [the Java Wikipedia page](https://en.wikipedia.org/wiki/Java_(programming_language)) (that is, the version we saved).

-(that is, the version we saved).
-If we index the same page again, the new
-results should replace the old ones.
+If we index the same page again, the new results should replace the old ones.

 You might want to start with a copy of `Index.java`, which contains our solution to the previous lab where we built an index using Java data structures.

 One suggestion for translating data structures from Java to Redis: remember that each object in a Redis database is identified by a unique key, which is a string.
-If you have two kinds of objects in the same database, you might want to add a prefix to the keys so you distinguish between them.
+If you have two kinds of objects in the same database, you might want to add a prefix to the keys to distinguish between them.
 For example, in our solution, we have two kinds of objects:

 *  We define a `URLSet` to be a Redis `Set` that contains the URLs that contain a given search term.
 The key for each `URLSet` starts with `"URLSet:"`, so to get the URLs that contain the word "the", we access the `Set` with the key `"URLSet:the"`.

-* We define a `TermCounter` to be a Redis `Hash` that maps from each term that appears on page to the number of times it appears.
+* We define a `TermCounter` to be a Redis `Hash` that maps from each term that appears on a page to the number of times it appears.
 The key for each TermCounter starts with `"TermCounter:"` and ends with the URL of the page we're looking up.

 In our implementation, we have one `URLSet` for each term and one `TermCounter` for each indexed page.
 We provide two helper methods, `urlSetKey` and `termCounterKey`, to assemble these keys.